fastify/fastify/docs/Guides/Migration-Guide-V5.md

 Node.js, you will need to upgrade to a newer version to use Fastify v5.

 Fastify v4 is still supported until June 30, 2025.
-If you are unable to upgrade, you can consider buying an end-of-life support plan from HeroDevs.
+If you are unable to upgrade, you should consider buying an end-of-life support plan from HeroDevs.

 ### Why Node.js v20?